Tai1212/Investwise/README.md

    * When at least one of the users stocks met their desired target change, an email will be sent to the email address.
    * After the notification is sent, the specific stock's target that was met will be automatically adjusted by 10% in the database.

-### 5. View Stocks:
+- **View Stocks:**
-- The user can request to view their current stock portfolio.
+   * The user can request to view their current stock portfolio.
-- The last checked stock price will be shown in addition to the stock symbol, user percentage preferences, and the user's purchase price of the stock.
+   * The last checked stock price will be shown in addition to the stock symbol, user percentage preferences, and the user's purchase price of the stock.

 ## User Interfaces